juhgiyo/EpForceDirectedGraph.cs/README.md

 m_fdgPhysics.Damping = 0.7f;
 ```

-Finally you can also set the Threadshold to stop the physics iteration at certain point (depends on how you set the threadshold, it will affect the performance of the graph calculation):
+Finally you can also set the `Threadshold` to stop the physics iteration at certain point (depends on how you set the threadshold, it will affect the performance of the graph calculation):

 ```c#
 m_fdgPhysics.Threadshold = 0.1f;
 ```

-This ForceDirected2D/3D does the most of the job on the background like figuring the positions of nodes and the edges , and this will be inserted to Renderer to calculate the graph to render.
+This `ForceDirected2D/3D` does the most of the job on the background like figuring the positions of nodes and the edges , and this will be inserted to `Renderer` to calculate the graph to render.

 ## Renderer ##

-First you need to define your own Renderer which inherits AbstractRenderer:
+First you need to define your own `Renderer` which inherits `AbstractRenderer`:

 ```c#
 class Renderer: AbstractRenderer